-- They might be too close to the bottom of the case, and even if there is enough room to fit the card, being too close to the bottom or to a bottom-mounted power supply could inhibit airflow and thus lead to higher temperatures and higher noise generation
+- They might be too close to the bottom of the case, and even if there is enough room to fit the card, being too close to the bottom or to a bottom-mounted power supply could inhibit the cooler’s air intake, thus leading to higher temperatures and higher noise generation.

 Well, generally speaking, an overclocked GPU can get you roughly 5-15% more frames per second compared to a card running with reference settings, but this will inevitably vary from game to game.

 In the case of weaker mid-range or budget GPUs, this is a mostly-negligible boost.
 However, with some tweaking, you could get some extra FPS out of the card that would smooth out your gaming experience, especially if you’re struggling to maintain a stable framerate.

 In any case, the kind of performance offered by all the models here is relatively similar, and the differences in temperature and noise generation are more noticeable than the difference in in-game performance, which usually ends up being only a couple of frames.

 You’ve probably noticed that we talked about the card design a lot in the article.
 And sure enough, aesthetics are more important than ever, what with the rising popularity of translucent cases and RGB lighting.
 As a result, the OEMs are trying harder than ever before to make their cards visually appealing, both because of that and because a better-looking card makes for a more marketable product.